Consti10/Telemetry/README.md

 ### TelemetryCore
 contains the main library, written in cpp/c.
 TelemetryReceiver.cpp is the main object.
-It parses telemetry coming from different uav platforms ( MAVLLINK,LTM,FRSKY ) into one uniform data model and provides an interface for optaining Telemetry values as human-readable strings (e.g. for display on an On-Screen-Display) without being platform-dependent.
+It parses telemetry coming from different uav platforms ( MAVLINK,LTM,FRSKY ) into one uniform data model and provides an interface for optaining Telemetry values as human-readable strings (e.g. for display on an On-Screen-Display) without being platform-dependent.
 Its functions are also exposed to JAVA code using the ndk.